Jane C. Riekkoff Batt

 She was both mother and father to her four children after Roger’s death: Victoria Weiley, Kenneth (Rita) Riekkoff, Renee Steinike and Michael (Laurel) Riekkoff.
 Later, she married Harold Batt and together they shared the parenting of their son, Christopher Batt, forming a beautifully blended family.

 Jane's role as “Grandma Toby” and “Grandma Jane” was one she embraced wholeheartedly.
-She was a constant, loving presence in the lives of her grandchildren: Kyle and Samantha Steinike; Allison (Casey Dietrich) and Emily Riekkoff; Grace (Ben Roubik) and Roger Riekkoff; and Tyler and Sawyer Batt and great-grandchild Melody.
+She was a constant, loving presence in the lives of her grandchildren: Kyle (Erin) and Samantha Steinike; Allison (Casey Dietrich) and Emily Riekkoff; Grace (Ben Roubik) and Roger Riekkoff; and Tyler and Sawyer Batt and great-grandchild Melody.
 Her joy was found in their accomplishments, their laughter, and the many special moments they shared.

 She is further survived by her brother Arthur Dyszelski, former daughter-in-law Cate Riekkoff, as well as many nieces, nephews, other relatives, and friends whose lives were touched by her warmth and generosity.